Instruction core startup

 M band (Maximum) (area w/ more than base strength of field)

-(By M here, it defines M band perimeter, not meters)
+(By M here, it defines M band radius, not meters)

 A thin cloud of tungsten can appear in individual CLT fields.